Deployment

 If you have many Kafka clusters, configuring them using bootstrapServers may become cumbersome.
 It is also impossible to express more sophisticated configuration options using such a simple configuration pattern.

 Kouncil expects this configuration file to be named kouncil.yaml.
-After that it's only a matter of binding a directory containing that file into docker - let's say your kouncil.yaml lives in /home/users/test/Kouncil/config/, that's how your docker run should look:
+It's only a matter of binding a directory containing that file with Docker.
+Let's say your kouncil.yaml lives in /home/users/test/Kouncil/config/ - this is what your docker run should look like:

 docker run -p 80:8080 -v /home/users/test/Kouncil/config/:/config/ consdata/kouncil:latest